GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part06.rst

       {
         error_at (
           tok->get_locus (),
-          "operand of unary minus must be int or float but it is %s", print_type (expr.get_type ()));
+          "operand of unary minus must be %<int%> or %<float%> but it is %qs", print_type (expr.get_type ()));
         return Tree::error ();
       }